 - having a significant irregularity in its affairs

-You can also write to them:
+You can also complain in writing.

 Investigations and Enforcement Services

 18 Priory Queensway